Periodontal Disease Index (PDI): an index used for estimating the degree of periodontal disease

 appearance of the teeth during the first year colonization by Streptococcus

-and Streptococcus
+mutans and Streptococcus

-occurs as these organisms colonise the dental
+sanguis occurs as these organisms colonise the dental

 surface and gingiva.
 Other strains of streptococci adhere strongly to the gums